 1) Required by law and good business practices

 Make a list of any legal and regulatory steps you need to take.
-Here is a helpful article about this from the Small Business Administration: How to Change Your Business Name: Legal and Regulatory Steps Explained.
+Here is a helpful article about this from Forbes: Changing Your Business Name: A Step-By-Step Guide.

 2) Hire a graphic designer